 Recent branding and web design projects

-I occasionally design logos and brand identities.
-I am interested in the design process itself as a clarifying tool, and commonly design surveys, interviews, and working sessions intended to create dialogue within teams and help groups understand their goals and purpose.
+I occasionally design logos and brand identities for organizations and small businesses.
+I am interested in the design process as a clarifying tool, and commonly design surveys, interviews, and working sessions intended to create dialogue within teams and help groups understand their goals and purpose.
 My intention in branding projects is to move away from the notion of crafting a public image, and to move towards creating messaging that is an accurate reflection of an organization’s role in the world.

 Center for Law, Energy & the Environment